telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 #### Solution - Using Alternative Capturing Modes

-The system capturing set and unset the operating system proxy, which can cause a configuration conflict with your VPN tooling.
-You can substitute the system capturing mode with the listed alternative capturing modes.
+The system capturing mode can set and unset the operating system proxy, which may result in configuration conflicts with the VPN tooling.
+To avoid such conflicts, consider the alternative capturing modes provided below as substitutes for the system capturing mode.

 - The [dedicated browser capturing mode]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing).